cagix/pandoc-thesis/README.md

                   overwrite: true
         ```

-        Please adjust the files names as needed.
+        Please adjust the file names as needed.

     -   Work on the [`thesis.md`] and [`references.bib`] files to create your thesis and build
         the PDF by pushing to your repository (see below)